 - Online Stores

 B&H Photo and Video - If you do your shopping through B&H, I’d greatly appreciate doing so through this link.
 Pricing stays the same, but I get a small commission for referenced sales.
-It’s where I shop online.
-Thanks for the consideration.
+Always competitive pricing with solid return policy and customer service.
+One of two fully legitimate online camera specific stores in my opinion.

 - Blogs and sites that I enjoy regularly: